Azure-Samples/MqttApplicationSamples/README.md

         - clone this repository to any directory in your Linux environment: `git clone https://github.com/Azure/MQTTBrokerPrivatePreview.git`
 - Follow the instructions in the [Setup](./Setup.md) to setup your environment.
 - Navigate to each of the scenario folders and follow its README.md instructions to run the scenario.
-    - To configure the MQTT connection, the samples use `.env` files, with variables to specify the hostname, port, certificates, etc. The `.env` files must be located in the scenario folder, e.g. `scenarios/getting_started`, and can be reused across samples/languages, including the client certificates.
+    - To configure the MQTT connection, the samples use `.env` files, with variables to specify the host name, port, certificates, etc. The `.env` files must be located in the scenario folder, e.g. `scenarios/getting_started`, and can be reused across samples/languages, including the client certificates.

 ## :book: Language specific instructions